 Regarding your advertising, you need to ensure it is not discriminatory.
 Of course, any harassing, threatening, or intimidating behavior to prevent someone from renting is strictly prohibited.

 If the authorities find you have committed discrimination, the law requires you to take specific remedial action.
-This includes changing your practices and paying monetary damages (which may include attorney fees), as well as civil fines and penalties.
+This includes changing your practices and paying monetary damages (which may consist of attorney fees), as well as civil fines and penalties.

 Dealing with problems